After 8 years away from home, I’m back.

 - BHP Billton Water Park – Brand new at Elizabeth Quay in the city.
 It features a central “island” bordered by 3 smaller “islands” and water jets.
 Plus mist sprayers!

 Public libraries around Perth offer many free activities for kids, from storytime to rhyme time to reading time.
 Take the kids indoors out of the heat or rain and cozy up with a book yourself.
 Most of them also offer free Internet access and a range of other services.

 7. Outdoor Cinemas

-While there are plenty of cinemas you have to pay for, local councils and community organizations hold free cinemas in suburban parks from time to time, particularly during the warmer months.
+While there are plenty of cinemas you have to pay for, local councils and community organizations hold free cinemas in suburban parks from time to time, particularly during the warmer WA school holidays.
 You can always ask a local which one is happening near you.
 Or I find a lot on Facebook.

 8. Free Trials

 During the holidays or the beginning of the calendar year, many different activities entice parents and kids with free lessons.
 You can take a month in karate, a lesson in gymnastics, or some prancing around at Fairy Dancing.
 These are a great way to keep the kids amused during holidays and, maybe, even find out your child’s passion.
 These are great school holiday activities.